thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/keypoolrefill.md

 {% enditemplate %}

-*Example from Bitcoin Core 0.10.0*
+*Example from Dash Core 0.12.2*

 Generate one extra key than the default:

 {% highlight bash %}
-bitcoin-cli -testnet keypoolrefill 101
+dash-cli -testnet keypoolrefill 1001
 {% endhighlight %}

 (No result shown: success.)